faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 The OS eventually flushes the pages from cache when it becomes full.
 The flushing also happens during the graceful OS shutdown.
 Because of this asynchronous writing nature, the acknowledged, but not yet flushed messages can be lost when the broker experiences a sudden failure.
-Note, that the page cache is retained when the Kafka process restarts.
+Note, that the page cache is retained when the Kafka process fails.
 The page cache is managed by the OS.
-The abrupt OS shutdown is something which can cause the data loss.
+The abrupt entire OS shutdown is something which can cause the data loss.
 Leveraging the page cache provides improved response times and nice performance.
 But is it safe ?
 And why I'm talking about it during the replication ?
 Kafka can afford asynchronous writing thanks to the usage of its replication protocol.
 Part of it, is partition recovery.
 In the event of uncontrolled partition leader shutdown, where some of the messages may